Metro Manila Skyway: Stage 2

 On April 2, 2009, CITRA announced construction of the second stage; by June of that year, new pillars were constructed.
 The stage was half done by May 2010, rotating the highest pierhead in the Sucat area.
-The stage was 65% done by July, with 134 of the 238 spans concreted and the asphalt overlay begun.
 On December 15, 2010, the Bicutan–Sucat portion of Stage 2 opened to the public.

-Motorists could use this portion free of charge for one week, when Skyway tolls were reduced to its 2007 rates.
+Motorists initially used this portion free of charge for one week, when Skyway tolls were reduced to its 2007 rates.
 On April 6, 2011, the Hillsborough ramps, Skyway Main Line toll plaza, and South Station exit were opened to the public toll-free until April 25.
 Stage 2 extended the toll road by about 6.86 km, from Bicutan to Alabang.

 Stage 3

+The original plan for the third stage was conceptually in the 1990s.
+The route would have been a 10.5 km route between Quirino Avenue and Sgt.
+Rivera, known as the Central Metro Manila Skyway and Stage 2 for its two routes would have run from Buendia (Gil Puyat) to Quirino Avenue for 2.5 km, as the extension of the South Metro Manila Skyway, then again from Sgt.
+Rivera to NLEX for 3.0 km, known as the North Metro Manila Skyway.
+All of the proposals were mentioned in the sources and in the 1999 Metro Manila Urban Transportation Integration Study (MMUTIS).

+In 2007, Chinese Premier Wen Jiabao expressed China's interest, particularly the government-owned China Road and Bridge Corporation, in completing the Skyway project, which was supposed to link Alabang to Makati and then up to Balintawak, Quezon City.
+Additionally, there are plans to incorporate the port linkage (now absorbed by the new section NLEX Harbor Link) that connects Manila North Harbor and Radial Road 10.